jakevoytko/crbot/README.md

 Maintenance
 -----------

-`./update.sh` will do some basic maintenance of the go modules and Bazel dependencies.
+`./update.sh` will do some basic maintenance of the go modules.

 Before sending PR
 -------------------

-`bazel run :go_default_test` from working directory.
+go test ./...

 If your PR adds features, please add tests in system_test.go that cover your new use cases.